Kill the worm

 There was also lots of coverage about how the worm adored Helen Clark.
 The commentators examined her “empathetic nodding,” her “softer, modulated voice,” her “pained sincerity,” her “ability to project an authoritative presence.”
 They didn’t examine her policies much.

-And that's why I hate the worm.
-It's yet another thing pushing us toward image analysis and horse-race politics, and away from talking about how we've been affected by the government's decisions in the last three years, what the alternatives might have been, and what policies are best for the future.
-The worm finds this too boring.
-It doesn't like long explanations.
-Nor does it like taxes (though it does like improvements in health and ).
-It doesn't like uncomfortable truths being mentioned.
+And that’s why I hate the worm.
+It’s yet another thing pushing us toward image analysis and horse-race politics, and away from talking about how we’ve been affected by the government’s decisions in the last three years, what the alternatives might have been, and what policies are best for the future.
+The worm finds this stuff too boring.
+It doesn’t like long explanations.
+Nor does it like taxes (though it does like improvements in health and education).
+It doesn’t like uncomfortable truths being mentioned.

 It turns a debate into a game show.
 No serious broadcaster would use one.